 - An acknowledgement that victims are central to and have a vested interest in how their case progresses;

 - Improved co-ordination across agencies and more efficient referral and handover processes;

 - Better information and accessibility in relation to availability and eligibility of support.

 In addition, the requirements of the Victims’ Code and the EU Directive on the rights, support and protection of victims of crime have been taken into account when developing potential models of service delivery as have the recommendations included in the Victims Services Commissioning Framework.

-The following documents have assisted our understanding:
+Over the last few years, the following documents have assisted our understanding:

 Victims Commissioning Information

 Following significant engagement with and support to potential bidders a procurement exercise to deliver integrated victim services was launched with a closing date of the 23 November 2015.